Shoutout to MillennialsNov 07, 2020

 “How do we want them to feel?”

 Options: Shut this down immediately?
-Is 30 seconds enough?
+Is 30 seconds a suitable amount of time to talk about this?
 5 minutes?

 It’s just not how we were trained to think.
 It seems like a luxury, unnecessary.
-I remember years ago I was a speaker at a Credit Risk conference.
-The speaker before me was an expert in the Credit Risk industry.
-He joked, “Of course, we’re not in the ‘feelings’ business,” which cracked the group up!
-Besides the fact that, ironically, they were in that moment expressing their feelings, it didn’t bode well for my presentation about change and people.
+I remember years ago I was a featured speaker for a Credit Risk conference.
+The speaker just before me was an expert in the Credit Risk industry.
+During his speech he joked, “Of course, we’re not in the ‘feelings’ business,” which got a huge response of laughter from the crowd!
+Besides the fact that, ironically, they seemed unaware they were in that moment expressing their feelings, it didn’t bode well for the presentation I was about to give about change and people.

-I do know the business environment and my generation is increasingly tuned in to feelings thanks to popular literature as well as studies, podcasts, TED Talks, etc. It’s not that our generation doesn’t want to focus on this, it just hasn’t been okay until fairly recently and we’re recalibrating, trying out new ways to engage.
+The business world and my generation are increasingly tuning in to feelings thanks to popular literature and studies, podcasts, TED Talks, etc. It’s not that the Gen-X generation doesn’t want to focus on this, it just hasn’t been okay until fairly recently and we’re recalibrating, trying out new ways to engage.
+It's exhausting sometimes but we're building new skills.

-To the millennial generation I say, thank you for your influence in the business world.
-Thank you for making the subject of feelings okay to talk about at work.
+To the millennial generation I say, thank you for your influence on the business world.
+Thank you for making feelings okay to talk about at work.